Finding Dominating Induced Matchings in $(S_{2,2,3})$-Free Graphs in Polynomial Time: Introduction

-Based on the two distinct approaches described in \cite{BraMos2017} and in \cite{HerLozRieZamdeW2015,KorLozPur2014} (and combining them as in \cite{BraMos2017/2}), we show in this paper that DIM can be solved in polynomial time for $S_{2,2,3}$-free graphs (generalizing the corresponding results for $S_{1,2,3}$-free and $S_{2,2,2}$-free graphs).
-Note that up to and including Section \ref{section:N4nonempty}, the approach and the results are similar to the ones in \cite{BraMos2017/2}.
+Based on the two distinct approaches described in \cite{BraMos2017} and in \cite{HerLozRieZamdeW2015,KorLozPur2014} (and combining them as in \cite{BraMos2017/2} and \cite{BraMos2019/1}), we show in this paper that DIM can be solved in polynomial time for $S_{2,2,3}$-free graphs.